 Automobiles.
 Permits are necessary for the operation and parking of student vehicles on campus.
 Vehicles must be registered with the Student Life Office.
 Violation of vehicle regulations may result in fines and/or cancellation of the permit.
 It is expected that students bringing cars on campus will have them properly insured and properly licensed with the state in which they are registered.
 Drivers must be familiar with the Washington State Driver's Handbook.
+Student Life

 Guidance and Counsel.
-The College maintains a counseling program to assist the students' development academically, vocationally, socially, and spiritually.
-Each student is assigned to a faculty advisor and is also free to meet with other members of the counseling staff.
-(All personal counseling appointments are made through the Student Life Office.)
+The College maintains a Counseling and Career Development Office to assist the students' development academically, vocationally, socially, and spiritually.
+All appointments for personal or career counseling are made through the Counseling and Career Development Office.
+Each student is also assigned to a faculty advisor for guidance during the academic year.